kubernetes-sigs/kubebuilder/docs/book/src/plugins/go-v4-plugin.md

 - If you are looking to experiment with the future default scaffold that will be provided by Kubebuilder CLI
 - If your local environment is Apple Silicon (`darwin/arm64`)
 - If you are looking to use [kubernetes-sigs/kustomize][kustomize] v4
+- If you are looking for the new default layout where the "apis" and "controllers" are scaffold under the `pkg/` dir.

 ## How to use it ?